Michal-Koeckeis-Fresel/server-deployment/README.md

 **Made with ❤️ by [Michal Koeckeis-Fresel](https://github.com/Michal-Koeckeis-Fresel)**

-For questions about licensing or contributions, please see our [Contributing Guide](CONTRIBUTING.md) or contact github-securit [.@.] koeckeis-fresel.net.
+For questions about licensing or contributions, please see our [Contributing Guide](CONTRIBUTING.md) or contact github-security [.@.] koeckeis-fresel.net.